jk377y/Robotic_RenAIssance/README.md

 Robotic Renaissance is a responsive user-friendly platform that provides robot artists and humans to connect through their love of art.

 ## Deployed Application
-the live link has been taken down since Heroku is now charging for deployments.
-Files work locally. https://robotic-renaissance.herokuapp.com/
+The live link has been taken down since Heroku is now charging for deployments.
+Files work locally.

+https://robotic-renaissance.herokuapp.com/